elixirsydney/elixirsydney/2022/10/202210-elixir-sydney.md

 # [fit] **`@dino_coder`**

 ^
-After being dragged into the Gleam community discord server, Theo found a tight-knit community who were passionate about their language.
+After being dragged into the Gleam community discord server, Theo Harris found a tight-knit community who were passionate about their language.
 So, he decided to learn Gleam in the span of a week and share his experience with other devs who also have an Elixir background.
 Do he have any idea what he's doing?
 You will find out soon!

 ---
 [.hide-footer]